 My plan for it, I guess, is to keep plodding along, turn my wreck of a caravan into a retro beauty and go mobile, as well as keep up with online and eventually recruit some local talented seamstresses – like my Mum – to help me get my ideas and designs to more and more people.
 I would like to keep it local, I left the wheatbelt once already and I am in no hurry to do it again, I am home and I can achieve all I want to achieve without leaving my backyard.

-So, I am a brand new person.
-Hubby was diagnosed with MS recently and had more family issues, but that is a long story and one that we are working on together.
-So, even though we have been through a lot, things still come up but it is how you deal with these situations which shows just how much you have learnt and grown.
+So, I am a brand new person And even though we have been through a lot, things still come up but it is how you deal with these situations which shows just how much you have learnt and grown.

 The things I have learnt